CP4MIS/cp4mis/README.md

 The implementation was carried out in the Oscar solver (bitbucket.org/oscarlib/oscar/) using Scala.

 The jar file is available on https://drive.google.com/file/d/1aitzvYpDgKqW7pBhOwgoktL0usOmJkAD/view?usp=sharing

+You can use the jar file for direct usage.

 ```